miracuse/miracuse.github.io/docs/more/skills/presence.md

 ##### Example Uses

-> **Note**: Unsuccessful attempts to use Presence for social purposes will often result in the target becoming hostile.
+> **Note**: Unsuccessful attempts to use Presence for persuasion will often result in the target becoming hostile.

 - Notice a curse festering in ancient ruins
 - Discern the effects of an enchanted object